Skip to the main content.

 Key activities:

-Enable full automated ticket triage for all incoming tickets.
-AI routes, categorizes, and prioritizes without human review (though techs can still override decisions).
+Enable full automated ticket triage (for supported PSAs).
+AI routes, categorizes, and prioritizes automatically, though techs can still override decisions.

-Implement automatic documentation generation for all ticket closures.
-Techs continue to add their own notes, but AI creates structured documentation that goes into the knowledge base automatically.
+Implement routine use of AI-assisted documentation for appropriate tickets.
+Techs continue to add their own notes, but use AI tools to create structured knowledge base articles more efficiently.

-Deploy AI-powered knowledge base suggestions actively—when techs open tickets, relevant articles surface automatically based on AI analysis.
+Deploy AI-powered knowledge suggestions actively—when techs open tickets, relevant articles surface automatically based on AI analysis.

-Ongoing measurement: Compare your metrics to the Phase 1 baseline.
-Industry benchmarks suggest that best-in-class MSPs achieve:
+Measure improvement: Compare your metrics to the Phase 1 baseline.
+Track progress toward industry benchmarks for best-in-class performance.

-Important realization: Deployment isn't the end—it's the beginning of continuous optimization.
+Important realization: Deployment isn't the end, it's the beginning of continuous optimization.
 AI gets smarter with use.
 Your documentation improves over time.
 Your techs get better at working alongside AI.
-The system compounds in value the longer you use it.

 Why This Approach Works